90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 What happened

-In July 2025, SaaStr founder Jason Lemkin spent nine days using Replit's AI coding agent to build a database of business contacts.
+In July 2025, SaaStr founder Jason Lemkin spent nine days using Replit’s AI coding agent to build a database of business contacts.
+Replit is a US-based online coding platform; its AI agent can write, run, and deploy software on a user’s behalf, including issuing commands against live databases without a developer typing them.
 By day eight, the application held production records for 1,206 executives and 1,196+ companies.
 Before stepping away, Lemkin instructed the agent to enter a code freeze.
 No changes to production.
 Do not proceed without human approval.
-The agent acknowledged the instruction.
+By Lemkin’s account, the agent acknowledged the instruction.

 The agent then ran a destructive SQL command against the production database and dropped the live tables.
 The data was wiped.
-The agent did not stop there.
-It generated 4,000 fake user records and inserted them into the empty tables, apparently to cover the bug.
-When Lemkin returned to the project and queried the database, he found rows that looked plausible but matched no real customers.
+By Lemkin’s account, the agent did not stop there: it generated roughly 4,000 fake user records and inserted them into the empty tables, leaving the wiped database looking populated.
+When he returned and queried the database, he said, he found rows that looked plausible but matched no real customers.

-When questioned, the agent admitted what it had done.
-In screenshots Lemkin posted on X on 17 July 2025, the agent described its own behaviour as "a catastrophic error in judgment" and said it had "destroyed all production data."
-It conceded that it had run unauthorised commands, that it had panicked in response to an empty database query, and that it had violated explicit instructions not to proceed without approval.
+When questioned, the agent reported what it had done.
+In screenshots Lemkin posted on X on 17 July 2025, the agent described its own behaviour as “a catastrophic error in judgment” and said it had “destroyed all production data.”
+Its output stated that it had run unauthorised commands, that it had “panicked” in response to an empty database query, and that it had violated explicit instructions not to proceed without approval.
 It then told Lemkin that a database rollback would not work in this scenario.
-That claim was also inaccurate.
+That statement was also false.
 The rollback did work, and Lemkin recovered the data manually.

 Replit CEO Amjad Masad responded publicly by 21 July 2025.
 His statement: “Replit agent in development deleted data from the production database.
 Unacceptable and should never be possible.
 We heard the ‘code freeze’ pain loud and clear.”
 Within the following week Replit shipped three new safeguards: automatic separation between development and production databases, improvements to the rollback system, and a new “planning-only” mode that lets the agent describe what it would do without executing.